Wildlander-mod/wildlander-mod.github.io/1-SupportPages/KnownIssues.md

 Depending on the severity some maybe hot-fixed immediately, other will wait til next major release.

+Some may need to wait for the mods used in the back to be corrected.

 ---
 # Getting asked to restart for the economy on a new game.
 DiD players * please read.